 Medical necessity is defined by the American Medical Association as: "Health care services or products that a prudent physician would provide to a patient for the purpose of preventing, diagnosing or treating an illness, injury, disease or its symptoms in a manner that is:

 (a) in accordance with generally accepted standards of medical practice;

 (b) clinically appropriate in terms of type, frequency, extent, site, and duration; and

 There has been some debate on how exactly the opioid crisis began, but since 1999 the number of opioids prescribed and sold in the US has quadrupled.
-The massive increase in the widespread availability of the prescriptions before having the proper understanding of how addictive these medications can be, has contributed to the epidemic.
-With this misuse of opioid prescriptions, the overdose rates began to increase before having a full understanding of the medications dangers.
+The massive increase in the widespread availability of prescriptions before having the proper understanding of how addictive these medications can be has contributed to the epidemic.
+With this misuse of opioid prescriptions, the overdose rates began to increase before having a full understanding of the dangers of the medications.

 Opioid Crisis Training

 Are you looking to help train your organization on the many facets of this opioid epidemic?
-Here at Healthcare Compliance Pros we are gearing up to release our new Opioid Crisis Training module.
-This training will include topics such as the Effects of Opioids, Signs of an Overdose, Checklists and Guidelines for Prescribing, and other important topics.
+Here at Healthcare Compliance Pros, we are gearing up to release our new Opioid Crisis Training module.
+This training will include topics such as the Effects of Opioids, Signs of Overdose, Checklists, Guidelines for Prescribing, and other important topics.
 Contact us today for more information about our Opioid Crisis Training module.